-When I was at school I suffered some low level bullying.
-Nothing that ever went too far (unless you count the “boxing match” I was persuaded to get into where I got walloped in front of an amused crowd) but sometimes enough to mean I was grateful to reach to sanctuary of home in the afternoon after school.
+When I was at school I suffered some low-level bullying.
+Nothing that ever went too far (unless you count the “boxing match” I was persuaded to get into where I got walloped in front of an amused crowd) but sometimes enough to mean I was grateful to reach the sanctuary of my home in the afternoon after school.

 Teenagers today, or rather those using social media (which is most of them), no longer have that sanctuary.
 They are still connected to all those people they left behind at school or on the school bus.
-They don’t have that escape.
-They could turn their phones off, but then they have to use the computer for homework, the temptation to check in on social media is there.
+There is no escape.
+They could turn their phones off, but then they have to use the computer for homework.
+The temptation to check in on social media is there.
 Or emails, yes they are still a thing to teenagers!

 My point being is that I, nor my wife, didn’t go through our teenage years with social media and all the negativity it can bring.
 There is no doubt that social media is a good thing and has positive sides (where else would I get my daily dose of cat videos?) such as keeping up with family and friends for example.
 But everything has a dark side; social media platforms are like cities and all cities have really nice areas and really shitty ones, they have really nice friendly people and those that you’d just rather not share oxygen with.